Hello Field Trip Inspo! The Best Day Trips in the New Jersey Area

 demarestfarms.com

-If you’ve got a school group of 20 or more, make a weekday reservation starting September 16 to pick your own pumpkins.
-You can go on a hayride, visit the petting zoo, hang out in the play area, and treat yourself to apple cider and donuts.
+If you’ve got a school group of 20 or more, make a weekday reservation starting September 22 to pick your own pumpkins.
+Go on a hayride, visit the petting zoo, hang out in the play area, and try some apple cider and donuts.

 THE DISCOVERY CENTER AT POINT BREEZE